-  Customers will need to arrange for a technician to visit.
-As explained by ISP iiNet, an outdoor antenna on the roof of the customer’s premises will connect to a designated wall outlet for an indoor NBN connection box to plug into. iiNet makes the following recommendations as to where NBN equipment should be installed:
+Customers will need to arrange for a technician to visit their home.
+As explained by iiNet, an outdoor antenna on the roof of the customer’s premises will connect to a designated wall outlet for an indoor NBN connection box to plug into.
+Service provider iiNet makes the following recommendations as to where NBN equipment should be installed:

 Customers will also need to check modem compatibility with their ISP, with some offering modems with their respective plans.

-As NBN satellite plans haven’t yet launched (NBN Co recently held its first demonstration of the service), customers in satellite areas will need to wait until mid-year.
+As for wait times, customers in satellite areas will need to wait until January 2017 for NBN Co’s satellite plans to launch.
 NBN Co recently advised that it plans to launch end-user trials to around 200 premises in regional Victoria, conducting further testing of the service ahead of its full commercial launch.